South Coast derby: Changing fortunes

 During the seven years that followed it was Portsmouth's time to hold the higher league position in the Premier League while Southampton were in the Championship and then in League One.

 Portsmouth won the FA Cup again in 2008 under Redknapp, whilst in 2009, Southampton were again relegated, this time to League One.
 The two sides met in a fierce FA Cup match at St Mary's in 2010 which Portsmouth came out 4–1 victors again and went on to reach the FA Cup final that season, due to financial problems Portsmouth were docked 10 points by the FA and were in turn relegated to the Championship for the 2010–11 season.

 Southampton were in League One during the 2010–11 season so it would not be until the next season South Coast Derby football would return.

 The matches played during the 2011–12 season both ended as draws, but the club's fortunes differed considerably, with Southampton gaining promotion to the Premier League and Portsmouth once again going into administration and being relegated to League One.

 In September 2019, Southampton were drawn against Portsmouth in the EFL Cup for their first meeting in seven years.
 Unsurprisingly, Southampton comfortably beat their rivals, who were 51 places below them in the football pyramid, by 4 goals to 0.

 Southampton had a disastrous 2024–25 season in which they only managed to get two wins and were the earliest team relegated from the Premier League.
 During the same season, Portsmouth successfully finished mid-table in the Championship, to set up the first South Coast Derby in the league for 13 years for the 2025–26 season.
-The first derby came in September 2025 at St Mary's with a goaless draw.
+The first derby came in September 2025 at St Mary's with a goalless draw.